CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

       :align: center
       :alt: ACK/NACK packet Data field configuration

-The HAM radio messaging system task also uses the :ref:`radio packet <RP>` with 2 bytes in the 'data to send' field to creat ACK/NACK packets.
+The HAM radio messaging system task also uses the :ref:`radio packet <RP>` with 2 bytes in the 'data to send' field to create ACK/NACK packets.
 In the figure above we can see the ACK/NACK packet.
 The first field, 'Type Code', is used to identify the type of the packet.
 The second field, 'ACK/NACK packet message code', is used to identify the message that give more details about the ACK/NACK.
-The HAM radio messaging system task will creat a ACK/NACK packet based on the situation and send it to the Radio TX Queue.
+The HAM radio messaging system task will create a ACK/NACK packet based on the situation and send it to the Radio TX Queue.
 Then the radio interface task will handle the transmission of this packet to the user.
-More informations about ACK/NACK packets can be seen in the tables below.
+More information about ACK/NACK packets can be seen in the tables below.

 .. table:: ACK/NACK packet type
    :widths: auto